-Anne is Head of the Measurement and Evaluation team, which helps charities and funders to evaluate their activities and learn from their data.
+As Associate Director (Data & Learning), Anne Kazimirski leads NPC’s data and learning consultancy activity, working with charities and funders on using data to improve their effectiveness.
 She oversees the Youth Investment Fund learning project with 90 youth work providers, and the Building Connections Fund evaluation with 120 loneliness intervention projects across the age range.
 Anne specialises in developing shared evaluation frameworks – her first project at NPC was to oversee the development of a shared evaluation framework for services focusing on offenders’ family and peer relationships, funded by the National Offender Management Service.

 She is co-author of NPC’s paper advocating more effective use of evidence & steps towards an evidence led social sector, and led NPC’s research on global trends in evaluation.
 Anne has worked with a wide range of charities and funders on developing theories of change and evaluation approaches, including the Alzheimer’s Society, the Maddox group of NHS charities, Standing Together Against Violence Against Women, Womankind Worldwide and Family Rights Group.
 She is also co-author of Four Pillars, which provides clear and practical guidance on developing an impact measurement framework, Balancing act: a guide to proportionate evaluation, and Making your funding go further, a short paper for funders on how to get started on improving your impact practice.

 Anne has 20 years of experience as a social researcher and evaluation consultant, including nine years at NatCen Social Research, with a strong background in quantitative and qualitative evaluation design, delivery and analysis.
 She has particular expertise in the children, families, and violence against women sectors, and has blogged for Children and Young People Now magazine, the Stanford Social Innovation Review, and NSPCC.
 Anne is a volunteer counsellor and a trustee for Herts Rape Crisis.